 Class Capacity and Structure

-Students will work in-person and face-to-face with faculty and peers in small groups within the existing course schedule as well as enhanced learning through virtual experiences.
+Students work in-person and face-to-face with faculty and peers in small groups within the existing course schedule as well as enhanced learning through virtual experiences.
 The in-person and virtual learning together creates a hybrid learning environment that will preserve the intimate educational experience students value while adhering to health and safety guidelines.
 All efforts have been made to preserve as much in-person instruction as possible with priority given to our shop- and materials-based studio experiences while maintaining the intellectual excellence of the broader curriculum.

 Core studio and shop-based courses will be held in person and other courses will take place in a hybrid online-plus-embodied version or fully online.